RaphaelKhoury/automated-apk-tracing/README.md

 This script requires docker to be properly installed (it should run WITHOUT sudo).

-The android debug bridge (adb) package is also required.
+The android debug bridge (adb) and the aapt packages are also required.

+The test input generator "droidbot" from honeynet's github and the debug tool "strace" are needed.

 # Usage